Exceptional line and pseudospectrum in black hole spectroscopy: Introduction

-In this work, we first investigate the line of exceptional points in the $3$-dimensional parameter space $(\varepsilon,d,\sigma_0)$ of the Gaussian bump-modified Regge-Wheeler potential.
+In this paper, we modify the Regge-Wheeler potential by a Gaussian bump with amplitude $\varepsilon$, position $d$, and width $\sigma_0$.
+Although this perturbation is short-range distinguished from the astrophysical long-range perturbation~\cite{Jaramillo:2020tuu}, it provides a reliable model to study the instability of the QNM spectrum due to the environmental effect~\cite{Cheung:2021bol,Yang:2024vor}.
+We first investigate EPs in the $3$-dimensional parameter space $(\varepsilon,d,\sigma_0)$ of the Gaussian bump-modified Regge-Wheeler potential.
 By varying the width parameter $\sigma_0$, we find a continuous line of EPs, extending the single EP found in previous studies with fixed width.
-We then examine the topological properties of QNMs associated with this ``exceptional line'' (EL) by analyzing the winding of eigenvalues and the Berry phase along closed loops in parameter space.
+This line is just an ``exceptional line'' (EL), which widely arises in non-Hermitian systems~\cite{Armitage_2018,Shen_2018,Yang_2019,Wu:2024wlf}.
+We then examine the topological properties of QNMs associated with this EL by analyzing the winding of eigenvalues and the Berry phase along closed loops in parameter space.
 Finally, we study the pseudospectrum behavior at these EPs, both theoretically and numerically.
-Through matrix perturbation theory, we establish that the $\epsilon$-pseudospectrum contour size scales as $\epsilon^{1/q}$ at an EP, where $q$ is the order of the largest Jordan block, in contrast to the linear $\epsilon$ scaling away from EPs.
+Inspired by earlier works for second- and third-order EPs~\cite{Komis:2022yjk,Ghatak:2024suy}, we extend to a more general case, namely $q$-th-order EPs (see Theorem \ref{theorem1}).
+For a general finite-dimensional matrix, through matrix perturbation theory, we establish that the $\epsilon$-pseudospectrum contour size scales as $\epsilon^{1/q}$ at an EP, where $q$ is the order of the largest Jordan block, in contrast to the linear $\epsilon$ scaling away from EPs.
+This conclusion applies to any non-Hermitian system that can be reduced to a finite-dimensional matrix eigenvalue problem, even if the underlying system is itself infinite-dimensional, as in black hole spectroscopy.
 This theoretical prediction is confirmed by numerical studies on the bump-modified Regge-Wheeler equation.

-Supplemental materials include the hyperboloidal framework (Appendix \ref{hyperboloidal_framework}), a proof of Theorem \ref{theorem1} (Appendix \ref{proof}), a toy matrix model illustrating pseudospectrum behaviors at EPs (Appendix \ref{toy_model}), and an analysis of sample points of pseudospectra to demonstrate the scalings (Appendix \ref{hvpseudo}).
+An introduction to the hyperboloidal framework, a proof of the Theorem \ref{theorem1}, several toy matrix models illustrating pseudospectrum behaviors at EPs, an analysis of sample points of pseudospectra on demonstrating the scalings, and a verification of the anisotropy of spectral instability of EL can be found in the Supplemental Material.